Hugo Junkers: Aeronautical work

 The Junkers F.13 of 1919 was the first of several successful civil aircraft designs produced by Junkers Flugzeugwerke: later designs include the Junkers Ju 52/3m from 1932.
 Through a variety of business initiatives, Junkers was active in founding and developing airlines around the globe, initially intending to sell them aircraft.
 Airlines where Junkers played a pivotal role in early phases of their development include Deutsche Luft Hansa and Lloyd Aéreo Boliviano.
 Several business ventures failed from wider economic or political problems that hampered sound engineering plans.
 Junkers always had more ideas: the massive four-engined G.38, nicknamed "Der Grosse Dessauer", delivered to Luft Hansa, made no commercial trips for many months as he repeatedly recalled it to the factory for improvements.

+When the Nazis gained control of the German government in 1933, Junkers opposed their goal of re-armament.
+They responded by demanding ownership of all patents and market shares from his remaining companies, under threat of imprisonment on the charge of high treason.
+He was placed under house arrest in 1934 and died on the 3rd of February 1935 (his 76th birthday) after a visit from Nazi officials.

 Legacy

 Hugo Junkers is mainly known in connection with aircraft bearing his name.
 These include some he reluctantly developed for the German Empire during World War I, later in minor association with Anthony Fokker, as well as civil aircraft designs during the "interwar period" produced by Junkers Flugzeugwerke (Junkers Aircraft Works).
-Junkers died in 1935, on his 76th birthday.

-The earliest all-metal post-World War I aircraft designs of both Andrei Tupolev — with his Tupolev ANT-2 two-passenger small aircraft of 1924 — and William Bushnell Stout's initial all-metal design, the Stout ST twin-engine torpedo bomber of 1922, were both based directly on the pioneering work of Junkers, with each engineer (one Soviet, one American) separately developing examples of aircraft like Tupolev's enormous, 63 meter wingspan, eight-engined Maksim Gorki — the largest aircraft built anywhere in the world in the early 1930s — and Stout's popular Ford Trimotor airliner.
+The earliest all-metal post-World War I aircraft designs of both Andrei Tupolev—with his Tupolev ANT-2 two-passenger small aircraft of 1924—and William Bushnell Stout's initial all-metal design, the Stout ST twin-engine torpedo bomber of 1922, were both based directly on the pioneering work of Junkers, with each engineer (one Soviet, one American) separately developing examples of aircraft like Tupolev's enormous, 63 meter wingspan, eight-engined Maksim Gorki—the largest aircraft built anywhere in the world in the early 1930s—and Stout's popular Ford Trimotor airliner.

 In 1976, Junkers was inducted into the International Air & Space Hall of Fame.

 Junkers was featured in the 2013 semi-fictional movie The Wind Rises by Japanese director Hayao Miyazaki.